fluffy/ietf/suit/soln-arch/draft-nandakumar-suit-solution-arch.md

 # Introduction

-Internet of Things (IOT) represents a plethora of devices that come in varying flavors of constrained sizes, computing power and operating considerations.
-These devices either need minimal or no manangement for their operation.
+Internet of Things (IOT) represents a plethora of devices that come in varying flavors of constrained sizes, computing power, and operating considerations.
+These devices usually need minimal or no manangement for their operation.

-Vulnerabilities with IOT devices have raised serious concerns.
+Vulnerabilities within IOT devices have raised serious concerns.
 There needs to be a way to install or update the firmware on these devices in an automated and secure fashion.
-A common challenge with the existing firmware update mechanism is they do not work in an automated way in many environments where IoT devices are deployed.
-Hence, there is a need to define an firmware update solution that is light weight, secure, can operate in variety of deployment environments, and is built on well established standards.
+A common challenge with the existing firmware update mechanism is they do not work in an automated manner in many environments where IoT devices are deployed.
+Hence, there is a need to define a firmware update solution that is light weight, secure, can operate in variety of deployment environments, and is built on well established standards.